 Air purifying indoor plants bring the best of nature into our homes.
 They are beautiful and uplifting.
-They can also remove harmful toxic elements from the air and improve our indoor environments, based on one of NASA’s studies
+They can also remove harmful toxic elements from the air and improve our indoor environments, based on many studies including NASA’s.

-When I saw the list, I happily realized that many of these indoor plants are actually thriving in our home!
+When I saw NASA’s list, I happily realized that many of these indoor plants are actually thriving in our home!

-- these indoor plants are extremely easy – almost impossible to kill really, and believe me I have killed plenty of plants, yet these have survived my brown thumbs
+These air purifying indoor plants are extremely easy to care for – impossible to kill really, and believe me I have killed plenty of house plants!
+They are small to medium in size, so can be grown in small spaces.

-- these house plants all require relatively low light – we may not notice it, but our indoor environments lack natural light, which is why so many indoor plants look stressed and gets sick with mildew or bugs even when you have been good with watering!
+These houseplants all require relatively low light – we may not notice it, but our indoor environments lack natural light, which is why so many indoor plants look stressed and gets sick with mildew or bugs even when you have been good with watering and fertilizing!

 The Spathiphyllum cochlearispathum / Peace Lily, a very popular indoor plant that has such a beautiful name and never ending flowers, it is also the most effective air purification plant on NASA’s list!
 This little plant from Southern Mexico does require more frequent watering than everything else here.